 The skin is the largest organ of the body, and our best protection against the outside environment.
 Sunlight stimulates the skin to produce vitamin D, however, daily prolonged exposure to radiation from the sun can cause wrinkles, freckles, and, in the worst case, skin cancer.
 Sunscreen can protect the skin so that it can continue to protect the rest of the body.
 Remember that radiation from the sun penetrates the skin even on cloudy and snowy days, so it is important to apply sunscreen whenever going outside.

-Let the following table be a guide to help you understand the ingredients in your sunscreen, and how each of them is important in helping protect you and your family.
+Let the following table be a guide to help you understand the ingredients in your sunscreen.

 Consider the following guidelines when making your selection: